wesql/wescale/doc/toturial/00-Deploy&Debug.md

 ![img](images/debug_goland.png)

-However, when using the `ps aux` command to obtain information about the program arguments of `vttablet`, there is no argument value following the `hostname` flag, which will lead an error in GoLand.
+However, when using the `ps aux` command to obtain information about the program arguments of `vttablet`, there is no argument value following the `--tablet_hostname` flag, which will lead an error in GoLand.
 You can obtain the hostname by running `hostname` in the terminal and then use it as the value of `hostname` flag.

 ## Shut down